-This series of engagement photos Toronto has one thing in common: in all of them, the light was phenomenal.
+This series of engagement photos taken in various parts of Toronto has one thing in common: in all of them, the light was phenomenal.
 Also, we shot in the best photography locations in Toronto.
 Even though those settings are popular tourist attractions, with patience and bit of luck we were able to achieve amazing results.

 We first started our engagement photo shoot at Toronto Botanical Garden, also known as Edward Gardens.
 In the summer, Edward Gardens is extremely crowded with tourists and locals.
 Everybody is trying to snap a picture of the flowers and plants in the garden.
 The most challenging aspect of this section of the engagement portraits was to keep the couple relaxed in front of so many passersby.
 Being romantic in front of such a high number onlookers takes a lot of skill, but Katerina and Taylor did an amazing job.
 One would think we managed somehow to close the Edward Gardens to the public for the purpose of this engagement photo shoot.